 You always can get a co-signer on an FHA mortgage if your credit is too poor, which would typically be 550 or so.
 Just make sure that you have the financial ability to pay the loan or your relative will be on the hook.
 Make sure to discuss your co-signing options with a bad credit mortgage lender that is approved to originate FHA programs in your region.

 People who have too poor credit to get a regular mortgage loan can get an owner financed property.
+If you are looking for a no credit home loan, then seller or owner financing may be the solution.
+No credit mortgage opportunities are hard to come by, but seller financing is a great place to start.
 You will need to put down maybe 10%, and the owner of the home can finance the property to you on regular mortgage terms, such as fixed rate for 30 years.
-The rate will be high, but you can refinance the loan as soon as your credit improves.
+The rate will likely be higher, but you can refinance the loan as soon as your credit improves.

 You have many options today to get a bad credit mortgage in 2017.
 Buying a home with bad credit is rarely a simple process, but we definitely see more affordable opportunities on the horizon.
 We think that it will probably get even easier as the Trump administration starts to change the Dodd-Frank law.
 Also, FHA guidelines for getting a home loan may be relaxed, and this could make getting a house even easier with bad credit.